nhatkhangcs/231-computer-network-assignment1/README.md

 This project is licensed under the HCMUT license.

 # Acknowledgments
-Special thanks to [Group Name] for their contribution to defining the application protocols.
+Special thanks to Group 6 for their contribution to defining the application protocols.

 Feel free to modify this template to suit your project structure and requirements.